World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

 Q: What is Cleantech Open’s Liability?

-A: Entrants acknowledge that the judges, sponsors, partners and Cleantech Open organizers intend to carry out a fair and open competition, but are volunteering their services for the benefit of the Competition with no expectation of incurring liability by virtue of such participation.
-As such, each entrant, by entering the competition, will agree and acknowledge that the activities of the competition and all decisions made in the competition are within the sole discretion and determination of the judges, sponsors, partners and other Cleantech Open organizers and the entrant will release and hold harmless all judges, sponsors, partners and other Cleantech Open organizers from any claims, liabilities, damages, demands or actions, of any kind or nature, by any entrant arising out of any of the activities of the competition, including, without limitation, decisions on competition winners and disqualifications, regardless of whether such actions are willful or negligent.
+A: Entrants acknowledge that the judges, sponsors, partners and Cleantech Open organizers intend to carry out a fair and open competition, but are volunteering their services for the benefit of the Accelerator with no expectation of incurring liability by virtue of such participation.
+As such, each entrant, by entering the Accelerator, will agree and acknowledge that the activities of the competition and all decisions made in the accelerator and competition are within the sole discretion and determination of the judges, sponsors, partners and other Cleantech Open organizers and the entrant will release and hold harmless all judges, sponsors, partners and other Cleantech Open organizers from any claims, liabilities, damages, demands or actions, of any kind or nature, by any entrant arising out of any of the activities of the accelerator and competition, including, without limitation, decisions on competition winners and disqualifications, regardless of whether such actions are willful or negligent.

 Q: Can I be disqualified?